Blshop/Pandas-Alert-System-Project/README.md

       - Every other section can have unlimited number of columns to filter like "column_name = column value"
       - options from DEFAULT will be added to other sections if there are no such options in them.
       - Options are loaded on script start and can be easily changed or added.
-    4. logs analysis is done via pandas:
+    4. logs analysis is done via pandas:<br>
       - df is filtered for needed values
       - we add 2date columns
       - depending on groupby value we apply window function "rolling" with min max aggregation on dates.
 This allow us to determine time interval when given number of errors occur.